shprink/conferences/2017/introduction-to-ionic/slides/web_today.md

     <aside class="notes">
         <b>Well mobile devices evolved. </b>
         <ol>
-            <li>Since the first iphone in 2007, the processors performance have increased with higher calculation power and multiple cores and the memory have increased drastically as well.</li>
+            <li>Since the first iphone in 2007, the processors performance have increased with higher calculation power on multiple cores and the memory have increased drastically as well.</li>
         </ol>
         <b>We now have in our pockets more calculation power than the computer that landed mankind on the moon back in 69.</b>
         <br/>